AdesanyaAzeez/SQL-Scripts/README.md

-# SQL-Scripts
+# SQL-Queries
-A repository holding SQL query scripts from different sources
+This repository holds SQL scripts from querying various database answering certain business questions.

+All queries are currently in postgreSQL.